blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 services:
   frigate:
 ...
-    group_add:
-      - video
     devices:
       - /dev/dri
       - /dev/kfd
 ...
 ```

-For reference on running ROCm in docker containers and recommended settings see [running ROCm/pytorch in Docker](https://rocm.docs.amd.com/projects/install-on-linux/en/develop/how-to/3rd-party/pytorch-install.html#using-docker-with-pytorch-pre-installed).
+For reference on recommended settings see [running ROCm/pytorch in Docker](https://rocm.docs.amd.com/projects/install-on-linux/en/develop/how-to/3rd-party/pytorch-install.html#using-docker-with-pytorch-pre-installed).

 ### Docker settings for overriding the GPU chipset

 Your GPU or iGPU might work just fine without any special configuration but in many cases they need manual settings.
-AMD/ROCm software stack comes with a limited set of GPU drivers and for newer models you might have to override the chipset version to an older/generic version to get things working.
+AMD/ROCm software stack comes with a limited set of GPU drivers and for newer or missing models you will have to override the chipset version to an older/generic version to get things working.

-Also AMD/ROCm does not "officially" support integrated GPU-s.
+Also AMD/ROCm does not "officially" support integrated GPUs.
 It still does work with most of them just fine but requires special settings.
 One has to configure the `HSA_OVERRIDE_GFX_VERSION` environment variable.
 See the [ROCm bug report](https://github.com/ROCm/ROCm/issues/1743) for context and examples.

 For chipset specific frigate rocm builds this variable is already set automatically.